- Construction of the initial locomotives has begun -- watch a video here -- with WSDOT's scheduled to arrive in late 2016.

 - Final Design Complete – Summer 2015

-- Locomotives Delivery to WSDOT – starts Fall 2016
+- Locomotives Delivery to WSDOT – starts in late 2016

 Washington state is delivering nearly $800 million in federally funded rail corridor improvements using high-speed rail grants from the American Recovery and Reinvestment Act (ARRA) and administered by the Federal Railroad Administration.
 The purchase of new locomotives is one of those projects.